PSU-ICDS/icds_docs/docs/software_stack.md

 ```

-## 99.4 User Software Stack
+## User Software

 Users are able to install software into their own home and work directories as well as in group spaces.
 ICDS strongly recommends that research groups who compute in multiple locations do this for all of their software so that the version can be consistent across platforms.
 The i-ASK Center can provide guidance for the installation of many software packages.

-### 99.4.1 Local User Installations

-### 99.4.2 Group Installations

-### 99.4.3 Installation Methods

-#### 99.4.3.1 User Module
+### Custom Modules

+Roar now uses the Lmod environment modules system.
+Environment Modules provide a convenient way to dynamically change the users environment through modulefiles.
+This includes easily adding or removing directories to the `PATH`, `LD_LIBRARY_PATH`, `MANPATH`, and `INFOPATH` environment variables.
+A modulefile contains the necessary information to allow a user to run a particular application or provide access to a particular library.
+All of this can be done dynamically without logging out and back in.
+Modulefiles for applications modify the users path to make access easy.
+Modulefiles for library packages provide environment variables that specify where the library and header files can be found.
+Learn more about modules on [TACC’s website](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod).

+### Anaconda Environments

-#### 99.4.3.2 Singularity Containers
+### Containers

-#### 99.4.3.3 Anaconda Environment

-9.3.7 Singularity

 Singularity is a _container_ system developed for use on high-performance computing clusters.
 Container computing allows the creation of a virtual-machine-like environment, which gives the user access to different configurations of software for use on clusters.